mshagirov/pythonlab/_01-introduction/10_loops.md

 ### For Loops

-For loops in Python require the following:
+You need the following to define a *for loop* in Python:

-- a variable or a counter,
+- a variable (counter),
 - `in` keyword, and
 - an *iterable* object, like a list or tuple.